accosmin-org/libnano/docs/mlearn.md

 The `model_t` interface represents a ML model with the following most important functionalities:
 * training with a given dataset, loss function and solver.
+* automatic tuning of any hyper-parameters using the given tuning strategy (e.g. by fitting a quadratic surrogate function).
+* customizable strategy for splitting samples into training (to optimize parameters) and validation (to evaluate and tune hyper-parameters, e.g. regularization parameters).
 * evaluation on a given dataset and loss function.
 * serialization to and from binary streams, e.g. file.

+To properly train and evaluate ML models it is advised to divide samples using a nested cross-validation-like strategy in the following categories:

+* *training* samples - to fit the ML model's parameters (e.g. coefficients, selected features) with the regularization hyper-parameters kept fixed.
+* *validation* samples - to evaluate and tune the hyper-parameters (e.g. regularization strength).
+* *testing* samples - to evaluate the final ML model refited on the union of the training and validation samples with the optimum hyper-parameters.

+Note that this process should be repeated multiple times to get an estimation of the performance distribution as ML is a stochastic process.

 The following ML models are builtin:
 * [linear models](../docs/linear.md)